Gareth Forwood: Later career

 By the mid-1970s, Forwood was already an established character actor, with parts in such films as Where Adam Stood (1976) as Mr. Brackley, Birth of the Beatles (1979) as Alden, and Blade on the Feather (1980) as the Doctor.
 His television credits of this era include playing Everett Wharton on the 1974 BBC television adaptation of Anthony Trollope's eponymous novels The Pallisers, Jonathan Bridges on the nonlinear narrative series The ITV Play, and Doctor Crampton on the final season of ITV's drama series Armchair Thriller in 1980.

 The following two decades saw Forwood take on more film roles.
 He was cast as the Photographer on Aquitania in Christopher Miles' 1981 biographical film Priest of Love, the Secretary in Richard Attenborough's 1982 period biographical film Gandhi, Duke in David S. Ward's 1991 comedy film King Ralph, Ian in Pradip Krishen's 1992 Indian film Electric Moon, and Denis Carradine in Sarah Pia Anderson's 1995 crime drama Prime Suspect: Inner Circles.
 Forwood's television roles, too, grew more numerous.
 He played Max in three episodes of ITV's Funny Man alongside Jimmy Jewel and David Schofield in 1981, Wyndham in one episode of the 1982 adaptation of Thomas Flanagan's eponymous novel The Year of the French, Professional Man in one episode of Roy Ward Baker's sitcom Fairly Secret Army starring Geoffrey Palmer in 1984, the Doctor in three episodes of Johnny Speight's BBC television sitcom In Sickness and in Health in 1987, Boris in one episode of Andrew Davies' adaptation of Domini Taylor's eponymous novel Mother Love, and the surgeon in one episode of Simon Langton's 1994 television mini-series adaptation of the eponymous 1978 novel The Cinder Path by Catherine Cookson.

 In 1989, Forwood played Derek Preston in the episode Life and Death of Geoff McQueen's police procedural television series The Bill on ITV.
 Nine years later in 1998, he was recast in the same series, this time as Maurice Petrow in the episode Indiscretion.
 His final screen role was as Hilary Quentin in Rob Heyland's 2000 series Bomber.
 In later life, Forwood worked as a guest commentator for the BBC.

 Personal life

 Forwood's mother, Glynis Johns, married a further three times after divorcing his father.
-On 1 February 1952 in Manhattan, New York, she married David Ramsey Foster, a Royal Navy officer and later president of Colgate-Palmolive.
-They divorced on 17 May 1956.
-She married Cecil Peter Lamont Henderson, a businessman, on 10 October 1960 in Westminster, London; they divorced on 21 June 1962.
-Her fourth and final husband was writer Elliott Arnold, whom she married on 1 October 1964 in Los Angeles, California.
-They divorced on 4 January 1973.
+She married David Foster in 1952, Cecil Henderson in 1960, and Elliott Arnold in 1964.

-In 1973, Forwood married French national Veronique Lecoq, with whom he had one son.
+In 1973, Forwood married French set designer Véronique Lecoq, with whom he had one son, Thomas Forwood, an animator, writer and director based in Paris.

-Forwood retired from acting in 2000.
-He was later diagnosed with cancer and, following a heart attack, passed away on 16 October 2007 at his home in London.
+He died on 16 October 2007 at his home in London.
+He was survived by his mother, son and wife.